How to create a local copy of a wordpress site

-There are many packages available that allow a one click installation of PHP, MySQL and Apache on a PC.
+There are many packages available that allow a one click installation of PHP, MySQL and Apache on a PC or Mac.
 I looked at a few and settled for WAMP, as its kept up to date, is relatively lightweight and easy to use.

 - Start by downloading WAMP.

 - Run through the installation, accepting the defaults.

 - You should now see a new icon in your taskbar - that’s WAMP!
 If you don’t see it, just start the software by clicking on the icon, or locating it in your programs.

 - Start your webserver by left clicking on the icon in the taskbar, and selecting Start All Services.
 Nothing will happen - the services run behind the scenes.

 - Open a browser and go to http://localhost/, if you see the WampServer homepage then you’re ready to start setting up wordpress.